kudkudak/Growing-Neural-Gas/README.md

-#Growing Neural Gas in R
+#Growing Neural Gas in R - package to be included in GMuM.R project.

+Currently under heavy rewritting.

 ###General
 ------